Anomalous second-order skin modes in Floquet non-Hermitian systems: Introduction

 Non-Hermitian physics has recently garnered significant research interest.
 Many classical optical and mechanical systems, electric circuits, open quantum systems, and single-particle Green functions with non-zero self-energy are described by non-Hermitian Hamiltonians or matrices \cite{AshidaGongUeda,BBK2021RevModPhys}.
 Several unique features of non-Hermitian systems have been discovered, including PT symmetry \cite{PT1998Bender,PT2002Bender,PT2009Longhi,PT2011Hu,PT2012Regensburger,PT2014Feng,PT2014Zhu,PT2015Yuce,PT2017Ashida,PT2018ElGanniny}, the non-Hermitian skin effect \cite{AnomalousESLee,YaoWang,BiorthogonalKEBB,SSHLieu,ExactSolution,wang2023symmetric}, and exceptional points \cite{EP2018Shen,EP2015zhen,EP2016Doppler,EP2016xu,EP2017kozii,EP2017xu,EP2019Fu,EP2019miri,HuEP2022,HuEPclass,EPreview}.
 These unique features lead to a variety of tantalizing effects and phenomena in non-Hermitian systems without Hermitian counterparts \cite{SongYaoWang,HelicalDamping,InformationConstraint,Huknot,HuNHWSM,Hubartlett,NCNHWSM,SFL1,SFL2,SFL3}.
 Non-Hermitian systems have much richer topological phases \cite{Top2018Gong,ReflectionLJC}, as exemplified by the 38-fold symmetry classes for time-independent point gap topology \cite{KawabataShiozakiUedaSato,ZhouLee}, and 54-fold symmetry classes for time-independent line gap topology and time-dependent systems \cite{DefectsLiuChen,FloquetLHC}.

 In previous studies, the paradigmatic non-Hermitian skin effect has been attributed to the spectral topology under periodic boundary conditions.
 Specifically, in the complex-energy plane, the appearance of skin modes with open boundaries depends on the existence of spectral winding \cite{SkinTopoOKSS,SkinTopoZYF} or finite spectral area \cite{Fang2D} under periodic boundary conditions.
 The skin modes can be categorized into different orders, where the $n$th-order ($n\leq d$) skin effect in $d$-dimensional systems with $L^d$ lattice sites indicates that the number of accumulated eigenstates at the $(d-n)$-dimensional boundary scales as $O(L^{d-n+1})$ \cite{SO2020Kawabata,SO2020Okugawa,SO2021Zou}.
 The appearance of skin modes necessitates the introduction of a generalized Brillouin zone, through which the usual bulk-edge correspondence can be restored.
+And it is widely believed that the non-Hermitian skin effect (NHSE) is original from spectral winding.

+In the Floquet Hermitian system, some papers have illustrated that topologically protected edge states can exist, even when the periodic boundary condition Floquet Hamiltonian is the identity matrix or indicates no topological edge modes \cite{Rudner,RoyHarper,Kitagawa}.
+The topological Floquet systems are called anomalous Floquet topological insulator (AFTI), which is beyond the theory of static topological insulators.
+Inspired by the AFTI, we propose a question: Is there any Floquet system where second-order NHSE can occur, even if the periodic boundary condition Floquet Hamiltonian is an identity matrix or indicates no second-order skin effect?
+We call it the anomalous Floquet second-order skin effect (AFSSE).

+A rigorous theorem is the following: There is no NHSE for a finite Hilbert space Floquet Hermitian system.
+It means that some attempts based on a finite Hilbert space Floquet Hermitian Hamiltonian cannot get AFSSE \cite{Mixed,Bessho}, although the edge-effective model is the Hatano-Nelson model.
+To get the AFSSE, we need to introduce non-Hermitian terms.
+The topological classification of a Floquet non-Hermitian systems has been presented in Ref. \cite{FloquetLHC}.
+The non-zero topological number in Table I of Ref. \cite{FloquetLHC} indicates that there can be AFTI phases in the correspondence symmetry class and dimensions.
+In the two-dimensional AFTI phases, if the adjacent boundaries' effective Floquet operators both have NHSE and are localized at the same corner, then the corner coupling of the adjacent boundaries does not break the NHSE.
+This idea provides a method to construct the AFSSE.